 It is possible to reconstruct the fifth-century codex containing Latin Jubilees and the Testament of Moses even though more than half of it is now lost (LINK).
 This is possible by extrapolating from quire numbers, the average number of words per page, and comparison with the Ethiopic recension of Jubilees.
 For each page we know the corresponding lines in Ethiopic Jubilees.
-For each preserved page we now have scanned microfilm images (useless for reading, but useful for conservation comparison), the transcription offered by Ceriani (1861), the translation offered by VanderKam (1989), and notes on the cataloging and conservation as of 2011 (some of the bifolia are detached and cataloged contrary to the original structure).
-Four of the pages were imaged with conventional digital photography in 2011.
+For each preserved page we now have advanced spectral images, WebRTI (relightable texture) images, scanned microfilm images (useless for reading, but useful for conservation comparison), the transcription offered by Ceriani (1861), and the translation offered by VanderKam (1989).
 We also produced an English translation of Ceriani’s introduction in Latin describing the condition of the manuscript and Gryson’s description in French of the codicology of the Arian Commentary on Luke (see About the Jubilees Palimpsest LINK).

 This information was used to compose the entry on Latin Jubilees for the Brill Textual History of the Bible.
 The pre-publisher copy is available here (LINK); the official publication should be consulted for citation.